e-c-k-e-r/vall-e/README.md

   - the NAR benefits from greedy sampling, and anything else just harms output quality.
 * [ ] clean up the README, and document, document, document onto the wiki.
 * [ ] extend to ~~multiple languages ([VALL-E X](https://arxiv.org/abs/2303.03926)) and~~ addditional tasks ([SpeechX](https://arxiv.org/abs/2308.06873)).
-  - this requires a good foundational model before extending it to transfer tasks onto.
+  - this requires a good foundational model before extending it to transfer tasks onto, and a large corpus of the other language (I imagine it gets easier the more languages it's trained against).
 * [ ] extend using [VALL-E 2](https://arxiv.org/pdf/2406.05370)'s features (grouped code modeling + repetition aware sampling)
   - desu these don't seem to be worthwhile improvements, as inferencing is already rather fast, and RAS is just a fancy sampler.
 * [ ] audio streaming
   - this *technically* can work without any additional architecture changes, just clever tricks with sampling-then-decoding-to-audio.
   - something similar to HiFiGAN (or the one for TorToiSe) trained on the last hidden states of the AR *might* also enable an alternate way for streaming.
+* [ ] replace the phonemizer with something that doesn't depend on espeak
+  - espeak is nice, but I can only really put my whole trust with phonemizing English.
+  - a small model trained to handle converting text to phonemes might work, but has it's own problems (another model to carry around, as accurate as the dataset it was trained against, requires training for each language... etc).

 ## Notices and Citations